PhD in Nursing Science Program

 PhD students benefit from close mentoring and collaboration with Vanderbilt faculty in the area of the faculty’s scholarly expertise and area of research focus.
 Collaborative and interdisciplinary experiences are further strengthened through the many resources available at Vanderbilt University Medical Center, Vanderbilt University and the School of Nursing.

-PhD students are offered highly competitive financial aid packages that include full tuition scholarships and annual stipends for first three years of full-time study.
+PhD students are offered highly competitive financial aid packages that include full tuition scholarships and annual stipends for up to four years of full-time study.
 At the same time, students have a crucial role in the financial obligation of their PhD education.
 They are asked to make a continuing effort to obtain external grants and/or fellowships throughout the tuition and stipend support stage.
 In this, they are supported by faculty advisers who engage and support students as they seek and apply for external funding opportunities.
-Receiving competitive external fellowships and grants advance student success and distinction; students receive ample opportunities to enhance grant-writing expertise, which provide additional benefits well in to their prospective careers.
+Receiving competitive external fellowships and grants advance student success and distinction; students receive ample opportunities to enhance grant-writing expertise, which provide additional benefits well into their prospective careers.

 Admission to the Vanderbilt PhD in Nursing Science program is competitive.
 Students are selected on the basis of their scholastic preparation and intellectual capability.
 Admission to the program requires research and career goals that are consistent with the school's research foci and faculty expertise.
 We will only accept a student if we have faculty who are actively engaged in that area of research.
 For more information or to speak with someone regarding the program, please email email@example.com.